 Thus >> the title of this week’s episode.

 John Calvin was born in the small town of Noyon, 60 miles NE of Paris.
-His father was a lawyer & eager to see John and his 2 brothers become priests.
+His father was a lawyer and eager to see John and his two brothers become priests.
 It was clear from an early age John was both intelligent and serious, so a local wealthy family sponsored his education.
 He entered the University of Paris at 14 and quickly mastered Latin.
-He then entered the school of philosophy where he showed brilliance in writing & a keen skill in logical argument.
+He then entered the school of philosophy where he showed brilliance in writing and skill in logical argument.
 People might not like what Calvin said but they couldn’t misunderstand what he meant.
 He left the University in 1528 with a Master of Arts degree.
 He was 19.

-John turned to the study of law at the University of Orleans, but after his father’s death in 1531 Calvin returned to Paris as a student of the classics, intent upon a career as a scholar.
-His studies brought him in contact with new & dangerous ideas circulating round Paris.
+John turned to the study of law at the University of Orleans, but after his father’s death in 1531, Calvin returned to Paris as a student of the classics, intent upon a career as a scholar.
+His studies brought him in contact with new and dangerous ideas circulating round Paris.
 The Reformation had arrived.
-It wasn’t long before Calvin was converted to faith in Chris and the Reformation cause.
+It wasn’t long before Calvin was converted to faith in Christ and the task of Reformation.
 He gave up his career as a classical scholar and identified with the Protestant cause in France.

-In the Fall of 1533 Nicholas Cop, rector of the University of Paris gave a strongly Protestant address.
-Many people suspected that Cop’s close friend John Calvin had written it.
+In the Fall of 1533, Nicholas Cop, rector of the University of Paris gave a strong Protestant address.
+Many suspected it was Cop’s close friend, John Calvin, who’d written it.
 The University was thrown into such an uproar, Calvin had to flee the city.
-He took refuge in Basel, Switzerland, where in March, 1536, he published the first edition of his highly influential Institutes of the Christian Religion–the Reformation’s first systematic theology.
+He took refuge in Basel, Switzerland, where in March, 1536, he published the first edition of his highly influential Institutes of the Christian Religion – the Reformation’s first systematic theology.

-The work was the most cogent, logical, & readable explanation of Protestant doctrine the Reformation produced.
+Calvin’s work was the most cogent, logical, and readable explanation of Protestant doctrine the Reformation produced.
 It gave its young author overnight fame.
 Calvin worked on the Institutes for the rest of his life, adding more volumes and editing the existing content.
-But 20 years later it was essentially the same work although much larger.
+But 20 years later it was essentially the same work though much larger.
 His core ideas never changed.
-At first it was a slim volume but 5 revisions later saw the last in 1559 containing 4 books of 80 chapters.
+At first it was a slim volume but five revisions later saw the last in 1559 containing four books of 80 chapters.

 The preface to the Institutes was addressed to King Francis I of France.
 It defended the Protestants from the criticisms of their enemies, vindicating their rights to fair treatment.
 No one had spoken so effectively in their behalf, and with this letter Calvin was assigned the leadership of the Protestant cause after Martin Luther.